USS Jouett (CG-29): Service

+After-Effects

-The ship's bell is currently found outside the entrance to the Navy Entomology Center of Excellence Naval Air Station in Jacksonville, Florida.
+The ship's bell is currently outside the entrance to the Navy Entomology Center of Excellence Naval Air Station in Jacksonville, Florida.
 The bell is on loan from the Navy History and Heritage Command.

+Before the 1970s, US Navy sailors on it were more likely to get asbestos-related diseases.
+Everyone who was on it inhaled asbestos, including the people after the 1970s.